 Assessment of lighting control zone area is only necessary for Functional Spaces that have been deemed to be under occupancy control.

-A lighting control zone consists of the area associated with the light fittings under a single control point measured to the midpoint between the included fittings and the adjacent fittings.
+A lighting control zone consists of the area associated with the light fittings under a single control point.
+The area is measured to the midpoint between the included fittings and the fittings in the next adjacent control zone.
+Note that one control point may be associated with several motion sensors in the same control zone, such that triggering any one motion sensor will activate all luminaires in the zone.
+The control zone should be sized to include all luminaires that are activated when the motion sensor is triggered.

 The control zone area must be demonstrated by a marked up scale drawing or controls diagram that shows the lighting fittings, separates these into each control zone and shows the calculated area for each lighting control zone.